 A#6 –We work with Movement donors to address key areas that Christian school leaders have identified.
 Movement Donors are people who want to see the movement of Christian education thrive.
 School leaders have requested support that can encourage the more effective inclusion of students with special needs, enable schools to try innovative new educational programming or professional development ideas, or to extend the reach of their tuition assistance programs.
 We have, or are developing, Funds to provide support in all of these areas.
 Click HERE to see the various grant-making programs available to Foundation member schools.

-Q#7 – How do you motivate and equip Christian schools to have the important conversations around bequests, estate gifts, and planned gifts with their supporters?
+Q#7 – How do you motivate and equip Christian schools to have the important conversations with their supporters around gifts left in their Wills, other estate gifts, and planned gifts?

 A#7 – In the long-run, this is our most important work.
 God has gone ahead of our schools to open the hearts and minds of supporters so that they recognize the powerful ways in which Christian education can expand the influence of Christ in our culture.
-Moving forward, thriving Christian schools will be ones that engage their supporters in that mission by asking if those supporters would be willing to bless their school through a gift in their estate.
-Yet many of our Christian schools just don’t have the resources or experience to engage their supporters in these kinds of conversations and they aren’t well-positioned to make it easy for their supporters to respond to this request.
+Moving forward, thriving Christian schools will be ones that engage their supporters in that mission by asking if they would be willing to bless their school through a gift left in their Will.
+Yet many of our Christian schools just don’t have the resources or experience to engage their supporters in these kinds of conversations and they aren’t well-positioned to make it easy for their supporters to respond.
 By equipping schools to engage in these conversations, and then by providing straight-forward tools to enable such gifts to be established, the Foundation can help schools tackle the future with creativity and a confidence borne of an assurance of God’s provision.

 Q#8 – Can the Christian School Foundation enable me to support my family by funding their tuition?

 A#8 – Absolutely not.
-The Christian School Foundation is a grant-making organization that supports Christian schools and we do our utmost to ensure we are not creating taxable advantages that would not be acceptable to CRA.
+The Christian School Foundation is a grant-making organization that supports Christian schools and we do our utmost to ensure we are not creating taxable advantages that would not be acceptable to the CRA.
 We are rigorous in our high standards of compliance with all the rules and regulations that guide the work of charitable public foundations in Canada.
-If we have questions around compliance we consult with outside professionals and CRA itself to ensure that any gift we receive is properly defined as a gift, and program or organization we support is appropriate, and that all our practices are above reproach.
+If we have questions around compliance we consult with outside professionals and the CRA itself to ensure that any gift we receive is properly defined as a gift, and that any program or organization we support is appropriately supported by our Foundation, and that all our practices are above reproach.